Viper vs KilljoyMatchups

 Viper vs Killjoy Matchup Summary

-The Viper vs Killjoy matchup in Valorant is a heavily one-sided matchup.
-Based on 5 competitive matches analyzed, Killjoy wins 80.0% of the time compared to Viper's 20.0%, a 60.0 percentage point difference.
-The most significant gap is in headshot accuracy, where Viper consistently outperforms.
+The Viper vs Killjoy matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 7 competitive matches analyzed, Killjoy wins 57.1% of the time compared to Viper's 42.9%, a 14.3 percentage point difference.
+The most significant gap is in fragging ability, where Viper consistently outperforms.
 In this Controller vs Sentinel matchup, Killjoy has overwhelming superiority in this agent matchup.
 Viper should never take isolated fights against Killjoy and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Viper vs Killjoy Fragging Analysis